No minimum number of attendeesNo minimum number of attendees is required for the tour

 We'll touch on how and why the Cape of Good Hope came about.
 Going on to be the first Europeans to reach our shores.
 From the Portuguese to the first and second Dutch periods, to the first and second British periods, to the Apartheid era, and finally the New South Africa.

-We'll start the tour at Greenmarket Square, then move on to St. Georges Mall (which is like the Las Ramblas in Barcelona Spain).
+We'll start the tour at St. Georges Mall (which is like the Las Ramblas in Barcelona Spain).

-You'll get to learn and see how the naturally available rock was used in the construction of buildings and other features.
+We'll move on to Greenmarket Square where you'll learn and see how the naturally available rock was used in the construction of buildings and other features.

 Since Cape Town was the first place in Southern Africa to be developed into a city, most of the old buildings were the first of it's kind in the African Sub continent.
 Like the first, Government, hospital, church, police station, fire station, banks, cathedral, jail and many more other buildings.